-- 7. Interviews: Avoid interviewing suicide loss survivors in the immediate aftermath of the loss.
-It is recommended that they be at least two years removed from their loss to ensure they can tell their story in an empowered manner.
-Survivors of loss who are emotional and showing distress can negatively affect others who are vulnerable to suicide or are survivors of suicide loss. - 8.
+- "If you are in crisis, please call, text or chat with the Suicide and Crisis Lifeline at 988, or contact the Crisis Text Line by texting TALK to 741741." - 7.
+Interviews: Avoid interviewing suicide loss survivors or people who attempt suicide in the immediate aftermath.
+It is recommended that some time has passed from their experience to ensure they can tell their story in an empowered manner.
+Those who are impacted by suicide and show distress when talking about it, can negatively affect others who are vulnerable to suicide or are survivors of suicide loss. - 8.
 Celebrities: Report on celebrity or people of note suicides with caution.
-Glamorizing suicide deaths may inadvertently glorify suicidal behavior and present suicide as a normalized solution to pain or distress.
+Glamorizing suicide deaths may inadvertently glorify suicidal behavior and present suicide as a normalized solution to pain or distress; frame suicide as preventable.
 When possible, include the celebrity's struggles, health, or mental health experiences as a way to emphasize the fact that all humans have mental health and can struggle.
 Avoid speculation when the cause of death is unknown. - 9.
 Social Media: Orygen developed social media guidelines for communities and for youth.

-Additionally, AFSP Chief Medical Officer

-Dr. Moutier, with other experts, outlined guidance that builds on current guidelines and includes providing content warnings, not sharing news stories that do not adhere to safe reporting guidelines, and monitoring replies. - 10.
-Images: Under no circumstances should photographs or video of the scene of the suicide including images of the deceased or notes or the location be featured in news coverage.
+Additionally, AFSP Chief Medical Officer Dr. Moutier, with other experts, outlined guidance that builds on current guidelines and includes providing content warnings, not sharing news stories that do not adhere to ethical reporting guidelines, and monitoring replies.

+- 10. Images: Under no circumstances should photographs or video of the scene of the suicide including images of the deceased or notes or the location be featured in news coverage.
 Research shows these can trigger suicidal behavior in vulnerable people.
-Additionally, care should be taken to not use any imagery that portrays subjects in sadness or pain as these can exacerbate feelings of hopelessness in those exposed to them.
+Additionally, care should be taken to not use any imagery that portrays subjects in sadness or pain as these can exacerbate feelings of hopelessness in those exposed to them. - 11.
+Duration and Frequency: How long the story is covered and how many stories run have a corollary effect on increasing the risk of suicide contagion.
+Do not sensationalize a story through repetitive coverage beyond the need to notify the public.
+Ongoing coverage of celebrities poses the greatest risk of suicide.
+Explore other angles that can support vulnerable populations.

-For more information on reporting on suicide, including research that supports these guidelines, visit http://reportingonsuicide.org
+For more information on reporting on suicide, including research that supports these guidelines, visit http://reportingonsuicide.org.
+For more AFSP resources on ethical reporting visit afsp.org/EthicalReporting.